 If you are planning a large orchard, we need to know at least a year in advance, possibly 2, so we can have enough trees for your planting.
 We can then offer you grafted trees in the numbers and cultivars needed.
+You should also plant your windbreaks on the north and west sides if they are not already there.
+More information is available about windbreaks by Googling 'windbreaks Ontario'.

 After cultivating the field and preparing the soil for planting you will need to mark the tree spaces in advance.
 This is an important step in establishing the orchard.
 Establish how far in from the edge of the field the tree rows will be first, and then mark the four outside corners of the planting, allowing for tractor turning and other management activities.

 The most accurate way to lay out an orchard is with a surveyor's transit and compass or laser guidance system.
 For do-it-your-selfers, the next best way is to prepare a cord or rope with markers (e.g. colored tape) each distance the rows will be apart.
 Mark a second rope with the tree spacing distance marked on to be used at right angles to the line of rows.
 For 40' x 40' spacing, a second marked rope is not necessary.
 DO NOT USE NYLON CORD - it has too much "give."
 Binoculars would be useful to ensure straight lines.

-- 1 Lay out the base line first, marking where each row will go with flags or stakes. - 2 Then lay out the first tree row at right angles to the base line ensuring that it is straight and true.
-The "3,4,5" triangle or multiples of this form can be used to create a 90 degree angle for your tree row.

-- 3 Go to the end of the field or your rope length and repeat the row spacing with markers, completing a square.
-Use the 3,4,5 triangle as needed. - 4 Move row by row across the field marking all of the tree locations with coloured flags or stakes.
+- 1 Lay out the base line first, marking where each row will go with flags or stakes. - Then lay out the first tree row at right angles to the base line ensuring that it is straight and true.
+The "3,4,5" triangle or multiples of this form can be used to create a 90 degree angle for your tree row. - Go to the end of the field or your rope length and repeat the row spacing with markers, completing a square.
+Use the 3,4,5 triangle as needed. - Move row by row across the field marking all of the tree locations with coloured flags or stakes.
 Place a different second stake or use an up-side-down paint mark near the planting site.
 Once the hole is augured, the stake may be lost, so the necessity of second marker.
 The colour coded paint mark near the stake will ensure that mix-ups can't occur.
 Be sure that the planters are all familiar with this. - 5 Repeat the 1-4 routine as needed to complete the whole field.